telstra/MessagingAPI-SDK-node/README.md

 <https://dev.telstra.com/content/messaging-api#operation/freeTrialBnumRegister>.

 The function `trialNumber.register` can be used to register destinations.

-It takes the following arguments:
+It takes the following arguments.

 -   `bnum`: A list of destinations, expected to be phone numbers of the form `+614XXXXXXXX` or `04XXXXXXXX`.

-It returns the list of phone numbers that have been registered.

 For example: